AnyFetch/anyfetch-provider.js/README.md

 You can then start pushing tasks onto the different queues—more on that on next section.

 #### `workers`
-Workers are functions responsible for handling the tasks returned by `updateAccount`.
+Workers (which are exported in the file pass to `AnyFetchProvider.createServer()`) are functions responsible for handling the tasks returned by `updateAccount`.
 Keep in mind they are shared for all users of your lib, and should therefore not rely on any external state or context.

 `workers` must be an object where each key is a specific worker with specific options.
 For nearly all use-cases, you'll only need two workers: one for additions (sending new and updated documents from your provider to AnyFetch) and one for deletions (deleting documents onto AnyFetch).